yjoh12/CXR-Segmentation-by-AdaIN-based-Domain-Adaptation-and-Knowledge-Distillation/README.md

 # Instructions
 1. v641ccc2 : Initial update for training the network
 2. v8b7f5e9 : Update code for testing the network
-3. (To be updated) : Update pre-trained network parameter
+3. (To be updated) : Update pre-trained network parameter and evaluation code

 -------